Derecho-Project/derecho/README.md

 * The SSL/TLS Library.
 On Ubuntu and other Debian-like systems, you can install package `libssl-dev`.
 We tested with v1.0.2n.
 But it should work for any version >= 1.0
 * The "rdmacm" and "ibverbs" system libraries for Linux, at version 17.1 or higher.
 On Ubuntu and other Debian-like systems, these are in the packages `librdmacm-dev` and `libibverbs-dev`.
 * [`spdlog`](https://github.com/gabime/spdlog), a logging library, v1.3.1 or newer.
 On Ubuntu 19.04 and later this can be installed with the package `libspdlog-dev`.
 The version of spdlog in Ubuntu 18.04's repositories is too old, but if you are running Ubuntu 18.04 you can download the `libspdlog-dev` package [here](https://packages.ubuntu.com/disco/libspdlog-dev) and install it manually with no other dependencies needed.
 * The Open Fabric Interface (OFI) library: [`libfabric`](https://github.com/ofiwg/libfabric).
-To avoid compatibility issue, please use commit `fcf0f2ec3c7109e06e09d3650564df8d2dfa12b6` on `master` branch. ([Installation script](https://github.com/Derecho-Project/derecho/blob/master/scripts/prerequisites/install-libfabric.sh))
+To avoid compatibility issue, please install `v1.7.0` from source code. ([Installation script](https://github.com/Derecho-Project/derecho/blob/master/scripts/prerequisites/install-libfabric.sh))
 * Matthew's C++ utilities
   - [`mutils`](https://github.com/mpmilano/mutils) ([Installation script](https://github.com/Derecho-Project/derecho/blob/master/scripts/prerequisites/install-mutils.sh))
   - [`mutils-containers`](https://github.com/mpmilano/mutils-containers) ([Installation script](https://github.com/Derecho-Project/derecho/blob/master/scripts/prerequisites/install-mutils-containers.sh))